draeger-lab/refinegems/docs/source/development.rst

 Pull requests should target the ``dev`` branch and use the repository `pull request template
 <https://github.com/draeger-lab/refinegems/blob/dev/.github/pull_request_template.md>`__.
-The template asks contributors to summarize the change, mark the type of change, list tests and checks, link documentation updates, and call out compatibility or review notes.
+The template asks contributors to summarise the change, mark the type of change, list tests and checks, link documentation updates, and call out compatibility or review notes.